JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 ' // Create a new database
-' // I'm deleting and recreating the database for testing purposes DIM cwsDbName AS DWSTRING = AfxGetExePathName & "TestBlob.sdb" IF AfxFileExists(cwsDbName) THEN AfxDeleteFile(cwsDbName)
+' // I'm deleting and recreating the database for testing purposes DIM dwsDbName AS DWSTRING = AfxGetExePathName & "TestBlob.sdb" IF AfxFileExists(dwsDbName) THEN AfxDeleteFile(dwsDbName)
-DIM pDbc AS CSQLiteDb = cwsDbName
+DIM pDbc AS CSQLiteDb = dwsDbName

 ' // Create a table
 IF pDbc.Exec("CREATE TABLE t (xyz blob)") <> SQLITE_DONE THEN